-NUR206 Care of Patients with Complex Health Problems
+NUR206 Care of Patients with Complex Health Problems 6 class and 15 lab hr/wk, 11 cr.

 Provides the foundation for practice as an associate degree registered nurse.
 Builds on the curriculum of the first year of the Nursing program and socializes students into the nursing roles at the registered nurse level of responsibility.
 Provides opportunities to learn and apply the knowledge, skills, and attitudes necessary to implement these roles in giving care to clients/patients.
 Theoretical concepts focus on the care of patients with complex physical and mental health problems.
 Prerequisite: NUR109; and CIS101 (or concurrent enrollment); or consent of instructor.
 (All prerequisite courses must be completed with a grade of C or better.)
 F